El Paso County Telephone

-The El Paso County Telephone Company is a small telephone company based in Colorado Springs, Colorado and owned by Qwest Corporation, a subsidiary of CenturyLink.
+The El Paso County Telephone Company is a small telephone company based in Colorado Springs, Colorado and owned by Qwest Corporation, a subsidiary of Lumen Technologies.

 It was founded in 1915 as El Paso County Mutual Telephone Company.
 In 1975, the company changed its name to The El Paso County Telephone Company.
-In 1985, the company was acquired by U S WEST and eventually became a subsidiary of USW's Bell Operating Company, U S WEST Communications–formerly Mountain Bell, the dominant telephone company in the rest of Colorado.
-In 2000, Qwest acquired U S WEST and changed the name of USWC to Qwest Corporation; however, El Paso County Telephone remained unchanged.
+In 1985, the company was acquired by US West, the dominant telephone company in the rest of Colorado.
+In 2000, Qwest acquired US West; however, El Paso County Telephone remained unchanged.